MaxInvent

 Why this matters

 Overselling happens because channels don't share a real-time stock view.
-If you have 1 unit left and it sells simultaneously on Amazon and eBay, both orders land in your dispatch queue before either channel decrements the other.
-On Amazon UK, unfulfilled orders trigger A-to-Z claims and account-health penalties; on eBay, they wreck your feedback and cost you Top Rated Seller discount.
-The usual 'solution' is to split stock (50 units on Amazon, 50 on eBay), but this leaves stock stranded and loses you sales.
+If you have 1 unit left and it sells close together on Amazon and eBay, both orders can land in your dispatch queue before either channel sees the other stock change.
+On Amazon UK, unfulfilled orders can affect account health; on eBay, they can affect seller metrics.
+Static split stock can reduce some risk, but it also leaves stock stranded and can lose sales.

 Goal of this playbook

-By the end of this guide you'll have a single-stock-pool setup with smart buffers that effectively eliminates oversells on Amazon UK, eBay, TikTok Shop and any other channel — without stranding stock.
+By the end of this guide you'll have a single-stock-pool setup with smart buffers that materially reduces oversell risk on Amazon UK, eBay, TikTok Shop and other channels — without unnecessarily stranding stock.

 Before you start